thehummingbird/PotatoDetectorYolo/README.md

 I trained YoloV3 using darknet (an open source framework for neural networks supporting object detection.
 OpenCV supports darknet models and we later use it for inference)
 Since I used colab for training YoloV3 using darknet, the folder "training" has a notebook which has to be run on Colab.

-The notebook mounts google drive and uses the folder named "potato_yoloV3" where we store out zip dataset from step 1.
+The notebook mounts google drive and uses the folder named "potato_yoloV3" where we store our zip dataset from step 1.

-The notebook unzips the dataset and traing YoloV3 model using darknet.
-I trained it for 2000 epochs (about 6 hours) and stored model weights in the same folder as the dataset (potato_yolov3)
+The notebook unzips the dataset and trains YoloV3 model using darknet.
+I trained it for 2000 epochs (about 6 hours) and stored model weights in the same folder as the dataset (potato_yolov3 on google drive).
+We then download the weights for inference.

 **3. Inference**
 The folder "inference" consists of - *main.py, yolo_detector.py, yolov3_testing.cfg, yolov3_training.weights, test.mp4, and out folder*